Slackadays/Chata/ultrassembler/README.md

 ### ▫️ Zero config

 There's only one (1) function with one (1) required parameter.

 Truly effortless.

 ### ▫️ Independent of GCC and LLVM

 Ultrassembler shares exactly zero (0) code with binutils or LLVM.

-That means we can make it a third reference implementation of RISC-V assembly.
+Make it your third reference implementation of RISC-V assembly!

 ### ▫️ Verified quality

 The Ultrassembler testsuite currently has **2700+ tests** covering all supported instructions and directives and other cases too.

+Despite its speed, Ultrassembler also doesn't skimp out on checks like those for invalid instructions, registers, and immediates.

 ### ▫️ Super-duper crazy fast! 🏎️

 Ultrassembler uses a strategy similar to what the fast `mold` linker also uses: more efficient data structures and algorithms.
 Some of these tricks include those you'd only see in fields like high speed trading. **Coming soon: How is Ultrassembler so fast?**

-It's so fast that you could use it to insert inline assembly in your code with little to no performance overhead!
+It's so fast that you could use it to insert inline assembly in your code with little to no performance overhead.

 On my desktop with a Zen 3 CPU and GCC 11, Ultrassembler is approximately 13x faster than `as` and 9x faster on my RISC-V SBC with a TH1520 SoC and GCC 14, both assembling the `16kinstrs.s` sample file, measured in number of cycles.
 Compared to LLVM, the difference is even more staggering.